Sayyam-Shah/Health-Sciences-Journal-Club/README.md

 ## Expectations

-- Members are expected to read the paper before the journal club as an important part of participation in the club.
+- Members are expected to read the paper before the meeting as an important part of participation and strengthen discussion.
 - Have fun!

 ## Journal Club Presentations (Winter 2023)